tliron/turandot/README.md

 ---------

 **Design-time**: TOSCA's extensibility via an object-oriented grammar is analogous to Kubernetes's extensibility via custom resource definitions and operators.
-TOSCA's added value is in providing a composable and validated graph of resource interrelations, effectively imbuing Kubernetes resources with architectural intent.
+TOSCA's added value for Kubernetes is in providing a composable and validated graph of resource interrelations, effectively imbuing Kubernetes resources with architectural intent.

-**Run-time**: Turandot manages resources *together* as single, coherent workloads—whether we call them "applications" or "services"—even across cluster boundaries, ensuring consistency and integration as well as allowing for cascading policies for allocation, composition, networking, security, etc.
+**Run-time**: Turandot manages resources *together* as single, coherent workloads, even across cluster boundaries, ensuring consistency and integration as well as allowing for cascading policies for allocation, composition, networking, security, etc.

 How It Works